-WAWO for short.
-Association of Wayist organizations and teachers responsible for keeping the teaching pure, training, licencing and even ordaining practitioners of the healing tradition (now called pneumatherapy), devotees to the bodhisattva path lifestyle and teachers in the tradition.
+WAWO for short; is the Association of Wayist organizations and teachers responsible for; keeping the teaching pure, training, licensing and even ordaining practitioners of the healing tradition (now called pneumatherapy), monks, devotees to the bodhisattva path lifestyle, and teachers in the tradition.
 WAWO is incorporated a not-for-profit organization in Canada from where it serves the international community.

 The page Wayism Logos has extensive information on this topic.

-The ancient logo based on the Koine Greek letter dimunitive (small letter, not capital) omega has been in use since at least the 1st century CE.
+The ancient logo based on the Koine Greek letter diminutive (small letter, not capital) omega.
+It has been in use since at least the 1st century CE.
 Tradition says it may be longer, but we cannot show that to be historically correct.